-If you earn less than $18,200 per annum, you can receive the full amount of interest earnings on savings account.
+If you earn less than $18,200 per annum, you can receive the full amount of interest earnings on your savings account.

 23 March 2016: Your immigration status in Australia may have no impact on whether or not you are obligated to pay taxes, as the Australian Taxation Office (ATO) has a special category defined as a resident for tax purposes.

 A savings account for non-taxpayers is exclusive to those individuals who reside in Australia but do not earn more than $18,200 per annum.
 This is important as it will mean that there are no withholding taxes on your interest earnings to worry about during tax time.

 What is a savings account for non-taxpayers?